o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

-Like *rmr_wh_send_msg,* this function attempts to send the message directly to a process at the other end of a wormhole which was created with *rmr_wh-open().* When sending message via wormholes, the normal RMr routing based on message type is ignored, and the caller may leave the message type unspecified in the message buffer (unless it is needed by the receiving process).
+Like *rmr_wh_send_msg,* this function attempts to send the message directly to a process at the other end of a wormhole which was created with *rmr_wh_open().* When sending message via wormholes, the normal RMR routing based on message type is ignored, and the caller may leave the message type unspecified in the message buffer (unless it is needed by the receiving process).
 The call_id parameter is a number in the